Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 Introduction

-Finding affordable mental healthcare in New York can feel like navigating a maze, especially when traditional treatments fail, and the question of whether ketamine treatment is covered by Medicaid in New York is among the most common ones we hear.
+Finding affordable mental healthcare in New York can feel like navigating a maze, especially when traditional treatments fail.
+The question of, is ketamine treatment covered by Medicaid in New York, is among the most common ones we hear.
 The answer depends in part on the delivery method.
 While regulator-approved esketamine nasal spray (Spravato) is generally covered under the NYRx pharmacy program, intravenous (IV) ketamine infusions remain an out-of-pocket expense in 2026.

 Here we look at the cost implications of ketamine therapy for major depressive disorder (MDD), particularly treatment-resistant depression (TRD), in New York.
 Aside from asking about its effectiveness, patients want to know whether or not ketamine treatment is covered by Medicaid in the state.